CJ& 101 5 credits

 Introduction to Criminal Justice

-Overview of the scope of the law enforcement officer’s role.
-Jurisdiction of local, state and federal agencies, career opportunities, and qualifications for recruitment are emphasized.
-Includes administration of justice concepts.
+Overview of the scope of a law enforcement officer, corrections officer, and probation officer's role.
+Jurisdiction of local, state and federal agencies, career opportunities and qualifications for recruitment are emphasized.
+Includes administration of justice concepts and history of the criminal justice system.
+Formerly CJ 101.

 Introduction to Juvenile Justice

 Course covers the elements, functions and purpose of juvenile law.
-Arrest, detention, petition, records, interviewing interrogation, overview of contributing factors to delinquency and the officer’s role in prevention are emphasized.
+Arrest, detention, petition, records, interviewing, interrogation, overview of contributing factors to delinquency and the officer’s role in prevention are emphasized.
+(Formerly CJ 130)

 CJ 140 5 credits